-- Choose a high quality oil.
-The main ingredient in mayonnaise is the oil, so choose a high-quality oil.
+- Choose a high-quality oil.
+The main ingredient in mayonnaise is oil, so choose a high-quality one.
 This is my favorite avocado oil and the one I personally use.
-It has a very neutral flavor (compared to other avocado oils).
-You could also use regular olive oil or light-flavored olive oil.
-Just steer clear of extra virgin olive oil or low-quality, industrial seed oil (canola, grapeseed, safflower, peanut, etc).
+It has a very neutral flavor, compared to other avocado oils.
+Just steer clear of extra-virgin olive oil which has a very strong flavor or low-quality, industrial seed oil like canola, grapeseed, safflower, and peanut oil.

 - Is the raw egg a concern?
 I’m personally not concerned about the raw egg in this mayonnaise (just as this author isn’t concerned), but it’s a personal choice.
 If you’re concerned about salmonella you can certainly use a pasteurized egg.

-If for some reason your mayonnaise doesn’t properly emulsify, you can easily fix it with either of these methods.
+If your mayonnaise doesn’t emulsify for some reason, you can easily fix it with either of these methods.

 - Boiling Water: Just add 1 tablespoon of boiling hot water to your container and quickly blend again (this also works if you’re making hollandaise sauce).
 It might be a little bit thinner, but it should be properly emulsified.

 - Egg Yolk: Add one more egg yolk to your container and blend it up.
-Th extra yolk should recombine all of the ingredients, and it makes for a thicker mayonnaise.
+The extra yolk should recombine all of the ingredients, and it makes for a thicker mayonnaise.

-- See all my notes and tips above, including this avocado oil brand I recommend.
+- Make sure to watch the video and read all my notes and tips above, including this avocado oil brand I personally use and recommend.

-This recipe was originally posted August 2016, but updated to include new information.
+This recipe was originally posted August 2016, but updated to include new photos and information.